 Ken Benson - Niwot High School

 Ken Benson earned his BA in Economics and German from Colorado State University and his Masters in International Business from University of Auckland, New Zealand.
 Prior to teaching, Ken worked in both the technical and business side of several technology startups, and was President of a small artificial intelligence company in Boulder for 18 months.
-Ken has taught for 13 years, the last twelve at Niwot High School.
+Ken has taught for 14 years, the last thirteen at Niwot High School.
 When he started at Niwot, he was offered a one-semester economics survey course to teach.
 He has since grown the offerings at Niwot to include 2 full-year Advanced Placement classes and 2 International Baccalaureate classes as well.
 Ken was awarded Niwot’s Educator of the Year in 2008.
-More recently, he received the Spotlight Award for Excellence in St Vrain Valley School Districts.
+More recently, he received the Spotlight Award for Excellence in St Vrain Valley School District.
 He was one of only five educators to receive the award and the only high school teacher to be recognized.
 Ken sponsors the student-led Niwot High School Economics Club where his students teach elementary kids about the Circular Flow and where they Skype with best-selling author Charles Wheelan every year.
 Students lead weekly discussions about issues of the day and learn the real world virtues of micro-finance programs in the club.
 Ken has participated in economic study tours to South Africa and Peru.
 He has served as mentor teacher for ELC in several of its teacher training workshops.
 Finally, he was selected as the 2017 Koelbel Enterprising Teacher of the Year by ELC.

 Della Hoffman - Place Bridge Academy